dbonfigli/sts-phased-rollout-operator/README.md

 ### Inner Workings

 The rollout is controlled using the `statefulset.spec.updateStrategy.rollingUpdate.partition` field.
 When there is no need for a rolling update, the partition value is set to the number of replicas of the statefulset, to prevent uncontrolled rollouts.
 When the statefulset revision is updated and there is a need to perform a rolling update, for each pod to roll the phased rollout procedure will:
-* ensure previously rolled pod has been updated to the last revision of the statefulset;
+* ensure the previously rolled pod has been updated to the last revision of the statefulset;
 * ensure all pods in the statefulset are available;
 * wait a certain time to allow prometheus to gather fresh data;
 * perform prometheus checks, at intervals: after a number of consecutive succesful checks, the rollout is considered safe to continue;